skipperq93/cyberkit/Tools/buildstream/README.md

 ## Maintenance

 This section attempts to document how to do yearly major version upgrades of the SDK.
-The WebKit SDK inherits from the FDO SDK, which has one year release cycle.
+The CyberKit SDK inherits from the FDO SDK, which has one year release cycle.
 They release a new major version around end of August, beginning of September.
 When the time has come, here are the steps to follow to synchronize our SDK with its parent.